Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): The Entropy method, Log-Sobolev and Transportation-Cost Inequalities

-This chapter introduces the entropy method for deriving concentration inequalities for functions of many independent random variables, and exhibits its multiple connections to information theory.
+This chapter introduces the entropy method for deriving concentration inequalities for functions of a large number of independent random variables, and exhibits its multiple connections to information theory.
 The chapter is divided into four parts.
-The first part introduces the basic ingredients of the entropy method and closely related topics, such as logarithmic Sobolev inequalities.
+Sections~\ref{sec:ingredients}--\ref{sec:LSI} introduce the basic ingredients of the entropy method and closely related topics, such as logarithmic Sobolev inequalities.
 These topics underlie the so-called functional approach to deriving concentration inequalities.
-The second part is devoted to a related viewpoint based on probability in metric spaces.
+Section~\ref{sec:transportation} is devoted to a related viewpoint based on probability in metric spaces.
 This viewpoint centers around the so-called transportation-cost inequalities, which have been introduced into the study of concentration by Marton.
-The third part gives a brief summary of some results on concentration for dependent random variables, emphasizing the connections to information-theoretic ideas.
-The fourth part lists several applications of concentration inequalities and the entropy method to problems in information theory.
-The considered applications include strong converses for several source and channel coding problems, empirical distributions of good channel codes with non-vanishing error probability, and an information-theoretic converse for concentration of measure.
+Section~\ref{sec:nonproduct} gives a brief summary of some results on concentration for dependent random variables, emphasizing the connections to information-theoretic ideas.
+Section~\ref{sec:applications} lists several applications of concentration inequalities and the entropy method to problems in information theory, including strong converses for several source and channel coding problems, empirical distributions of good channel codes with non-vanishing error probability, and an information-theoretic converse for concentration of measure.